Pine Street Inn began its journey in 1969, offering a safe alternative to the streets of Boston to approximately 200 men suffering from alcoholism.

 Pine Street Inn added several new properties:

-- Opened Doe House in Boston's Mission Hill neighborhood providing permanent housing for 19 men and women.
+- Opened Doe House in Boston's Mission Hill neighborhood providing permanent housing for 19 people.

-- Took over Tuttle House in Dorchester, home to 26 elderly men and women.
+- Took over Tuttle House in Dorchester, home to 26 elderly individuals.

 - Purchased 38-42 Upton Street in the South End.

-- 40 years of helping homeless men and women rebuild their lives,
+- 40 years of helping homeless individuals rebuild their lives,

 - 25 years of permanent supportive housing, and